Si quisiera consultar a uno de nuestros abogadoas para mas información Contáctenos

 The Department of Homeland Security is not going to verify on their own whether an alien is actually a citizen, so it is important that you or your loved one consult an immigration attorney if you believe this to be the case.
 McGregor & Oblad, PLLC has helped many clients, including clients in deportation proceedings, to prove to the government that they previously became a citizen through their parents.

 Our attorneys will first help you determine if you automatically acquired citizenship either at birth or later through one or both parents' naturalization.
-We will then prepare for you the strongest case possible to demonstrate that you are in fact a US citizen.
-A good immigration lawyer knows the law, understands the legal process and relates to the client in order to provide the best service possible.
-Our attorneys will help you assess your options so you can know the best course of action in your individual case.
+We will then prepare for you the strongest case to demonstrate that you are in fact a U.S. citizen.

 We offer a low initial consultation fee of $75.
 We also offer limited weeknight and weekend appointments.
 Please call 214-720-9555 for an appointment.